rchiplock/fantasy-optimizer/README.md

 This app helps you **build optimal lineups for DraftKings or FanDuel** using:

-✔ Yahoo Fantasy Projections
-✔ Vegas odds (game totals & spreads)
+✔ Yahoo Fantasy Projections with fallback to **FantasyPros** ✔ Vegas odds (game totals & spreads with dynamic control)
-✔ Smart lineup constraints (**stacking, exposure limits, uniqueness**)
+✔ Smart lineup constraints (**stacking, uniqueness**) ✔ Live user-controlled Vegas impact sliders

 ---